''DEMO''

 Twenty-increasingly-odd years after its original release on hand-dubbed cassette, Fucked Up 'reissue' their Demo as a benefit release for Toronto Indigenous Harm Reduction.

-The artwork uses outtakes from Caleb Cooper's 2003 photo session, which resulted in the iconic image used on the "Epics in Minutes" CD comp.
+The artwork uses outtakes from Caleb Cooper's 2003 photo session, which produced the iconic image used on the "Epics in Minutes" CD comp.
 This was a couple of years after the demo recording; the band's first singles made big waves over the border and across the pond.
 When it came to compiling the songs, they needed a suitable image for posterity, something appropriately intimidating, minor-threatening and urban-guerillary, to go with their music.
 After a few rolls of film and a bit of xerox refinement, they pulled it off:

 Epics-era FU: Serious